-7.2.29 The Trust as well as the Sponsor and its service providers are vulnerable to the effects of public health crises, including the ongoing novel coronavirus pandemic.
+- 7.2.29 The Trust as well as the Sponsor and its service providers are vulnerable to the effects of public health crises, such as the coronavirus pandemic. - 7.2.30 The Trust as well as the Sponsor and its service providers are vulnerable to the effects of geopolitical events, wars and other hostilities, including the Israel-Hamas war and the war in Ukraine.